Conan-TIGK10/Backend/conan-backend/src/bl/managers/collisionManager.md

 ## `async selectAll(): Promise<any>`

-**Description** : Selects all collisions anstances and return them in an array.
+**Description** : Selects all collisions instances and return them in an array.

 ### Use: